AR2000AR/openComputers_codes/README.md

 ### itemIdCatcher
 Write the item id of every items in the chest on top of the transposer in a file.
 Item are moved on the chest on the bottom once it's id is saved.
 The program stop after 3 loop without items in the chest.

+### doorCtrl
+Control a number of redstone IO blocs with a single touchscreen.
+Easy to configure with `doorCtrl -c`

 ---
 ## Additional librarys